MCQ on Mitochondria | MtDNA MCQ

 33. If a biochemical analysis of mitochondria has to be done, the best procedure would be____________

-(a) Select cells which have a larger number of mitochondria
+(a) Select cells that have a larger number of mitochondria

 (b) Plasmolyse the cell and filter out the mixture and take the debris